|

 8. Any player desired to transfer to another member club must request a release at least fifteen (15) days prior to the meeting of the Board of Directors at which roster and changes are to be submitted.
 Said player is responsible for the following:

-9. Any player dropped from a member club’s roster at a roster meeting has seven (7) days to fulfill his obligation to previous member club, obtain a written release from previous member club, and sign a contract with a new member club, to be submitted to the League President.
+9. Any player dropped from a member club’s roster at a roster meeting must fulfill his obligation to previous member club, obtain a written release from previous member club, and sign a contract with a new member club, to be submitted to the League President.

 10. In the case of controversy concerning a player’s release, the Board of Directors shall consider the matter and may award the release upon majority vote.